What are the Dangers of Snorting Suboxone?

 A legitimate Suboxone prescription can come in multiple formulations, including Suboxone strips, Suboxone film, and the Suboxone pill.
 When people take these medications while following a Suboxone treatment plan, they suffer less from withdrawal symptoms and cravings during opioid withdrawal, which allows them to participate more fully in other therapeutic modalities and decreases their likelihood of relapse.

 However, not everyone uses Suboxone in the context of a treatment program.
 There are a number of reasons a person may misuse or abuse Suboxone.
-Some people abuse Suboxone because the drug makes it easier for them to continue engaging in substance abuse.
+Some people do it because the drug makes it easier for them to continue engaging in substance abuse.

 Occasional withdrawal symptoms are an unpleasant and inevitable part of active drug addiction, and Suboxone can mitigate these symptoms and allow people to abuse recreational opioids more freely.
 When Suboxone is used to enable drug addiction in such a manner, it generally only results in a gradual worsening of a person’s opioid addiction — and it is likely that a person will develop a Suboxone addiction as well.